influxdata/docs-v2/content/flux/v0.x/stdlib/internal/promql/extrapolatedrate.md

 title: promql.extrapolatedRate() function
 description: >
-  `promql.extrapolatedRate()` is a helper function that calculates extrapolated rates over counters and is used to implement PromQL's rate(), delta(), and increase() functions. extrapolatedRate is a helper function that calculates extrapolated rates over counters and is used to implement PromQL's [`rate()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate), [`delta()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#increase),
+  `promql.extrapolatedRate()` is a helper function that calculates extrapolated rates over counters and is used to implement PromQL's [`rate()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate), [`delta()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#increase),